Carib/Kalinago Territory

 Governance within the Territory is managed by the Kalinago Council, an elected body that ensures the community’s voices and concerns are heard and addressed.
 Plans for future development focus on enhancing educational facilities, like the Sineku Primary School, and healthcare services, ensuring that the Kalinago maintain their cultural integrity while moving towards modernity.

-Most of the territory is within the Central Forest Reserve, and Waitukubuli National Trail Segment #6 passes through it, encapsulating the essence of Dominica’s rugged beauty and the enduring spirit of its people.
-This trail includes sites like Morne Trois Pitons National Park—a UNESCO World Heritage Site—and cultural landmarks like the Jolly John Memorial Park on Memorial Park Road.
+Most of the territory is within the Central Forest Reserve, and Segment #6 of the Waitukubuli National Trail passes through it.
+This trail encapsulates the essence of Dominica’s rugged landscape and the enduring spirit of its people.
+It includes sites like Morne Trois Pitons National Park—a UNESCO World Heritage Site—and cultural landmarks like the Jolly John Memorial Park on Memorial Park Road.